ARTE33345555/rpi_edu_GAmes/README.md

 Wait for the last update because it will be the end of the game itself.

-Spoiler: he's our main character and he's a sister ??
+Spoiler: he's our main character and he's a sister SD card